 This declaration implements the well-known idea that substitution is monadic.
-In particular, if we view values of type $Tree\ a$ as terms with variables of type a, then return converts a value into the corresponding term, and t > f is the term that results from applying the substitution f to every variable in the term f.
-For example, given the tree of characters then the expression $t \gg f$ produces the following tree of integers:
+In particular, if we view values of type Tree a as terms with variables of type a, then return converts a value into the corresponding term, and $t \gg f$ is the term that results from applying the substitution f to every variable in the term t.
+For example, given the tree of characters and the substitution then the expression $t \gg f$ produces the following tree of integers: